 - Practical tasks

 - Group work

 - Activities in simulated work environments

-- Work placements experience in local industry environments, Minimum of 36 shift required to be completed within the hospitality workplace.
-Work placements will be under The Vocational Education, Training and Employment Act 2000.
-The object of the placement is to give the student practical training and experience that is required under, and is an assessable part of, the student's course.

-- Trainers will work with the student's host employer to ensure that training and the duties undertaken in the workplace support the learning process.
+- Trainers will work with the student's employer to ensure that training and the duties undertaken in the workplace support the learning process.

 - Tutorials are available for student

 • Careers Training Centre utilizes the services of an Indigenous Mentor to work with any student who requires the assistance of a mentor.